KelechiOdom10/anihub/README.md

 - **Password Reset:** 🔑 Streamline password resets by sending email password reset links.
 - **Lucia + tRPC:** 🔄 Similar to NextAuth with tRPC, granting access to sessions and user information through tRPC procedures.
 - **Email template with react-email:** ✉️ Craft your email templates using React.
-- **MySQL Database:** 🛢️ Utilize a MySQL database (Planetscale) set up using Drizzle for enhanced performance and type safety.
+- **MySQL Database:** 🛢️ Utilize a SQLITE database (Turso) set up using Drizzle for enhanced performance and type safety.
 - **Database Migration:** 🚀 Included migration script to extend the database schema according to your project needs.

 ## Tech Stack